 d) any departures from the terms of the IVA are identified at an early stage and appropriate action is taken promptly by the supervisor;

-e) any discretions conferred on the supervisor are exercised where necessary, on a timely basis, and that exercise is reported at the next available opportunity;
+e) any discretions conferred on the supervisor are exercised where necessary, on a timely basis, and that exercise, and the reasons for it, is documented and reported at the next available opportunity;

-f) they obtain the debtor’s written consent to any variations to the original terms of the IVA proposal put forward by creditors;
+f) they obtain the debtor’s written consent to any variations to the original terms of the IVA proposal put forward by either creditors or the supervisor;

-g) any variation to the terms of the IVA has been appropriately approved before it is implemented;

-h) enquiries by the debtor and creditors are dealt with promptly and documented;
+h) any variation to the terms of the IVA has been appropriately approved before it is implemented; i) enquiries by the debtor and creditors are dealt with promptly and documented;

-i) full disclosure is made in reports of the costs of the IVA, including the cost of any work carried out by third parties or associates of the supervisor or their firm; and
+j) full disclosure is made in reports of the costs of the IVA, including the cost of any work carried out by third parties or associates of the supervisor or their firm; and

-j) if the costs of the IVA have increased beyond previously reported estimates, this increase should be explained and reported at the next available opportunity and in any event no later than six months after the end of the IVA.
+k) if the costs of the IVA have increased beyond previously reported estimates, this increase should be explained and reported at the next available opportunity and in any event no later than six months after the end of the IVA.

-24. The IVA should be closed promptly on completion or termination.
+The IVA should be closed promptly on completion or termination.